laboon/ebook/text/75_security_testing.md

 As the world became more and more networked, stories of software security failures became commonplace.
 Among these were movies such as _WarGames_, which included an artificial intelligence in charge of the United States' nuclear arsenal being fooled by a teenage computer whiz, and books such as _The Cuckoo's Egg_, which detailed the true story of a former astronomer tracking down a West German computer cracker.
 Real-life events, such as the Morris Worm, which shut down a large portion of the Internet in 1988, also helped to mark the introduction of security as a risk that programmers needed to concern themselves with.
 The concept of __information security__ was born.
 Software started to include features which would prevent unauthorized access or modification of data.

-Today, breaking computer security is big business, with many crackers infiltrating systems in order to blackmail companies, steal credit card information, or shut down websites which they find objectionable.
-Conversely, protecting systems from unauthorized access, and helping to find weak points in a system before the "bad guys" do, is also big business.
+Today, breaking computer security is a big business, with many crackers infiltrating systems in order to blackmail companies, steal credit card information, or shut down websites which they find objectionable.
+Conversely, protecting systems from unauthorized access, and helping to find weak points in a system before the "bad guys" do, is also a big business.

 ## Challenges in Security Testing